OceanEx/hummingbot/documentation/Hummingbot_OceanEx_Fork_Version_User_Guide.md

 ### Config

-chose 'create' from menu to start set up a OceanEx connector.
+chose 'create' from menu to set up a OceanEx connector.

 * Chose strategy